 Most of the time you're near a toilet and things don't get too messy.
 But sometimes toilet-land is a faraway fantasy place, and no amount of cheek-clenching can prevent a disaster.

 In Sucre, Bolivia, I succumbed to a foul-tasting coffee while walking in a park, right by a children's playground.
-As I was about to explode, I spotted a public toilet, ran through the front gate, ignoring a man demanding a usage fee, and reached the toilet just as the floodgates opened.
+As I was about to explode, I spotted a public toilet, ran through the front gate, ignoring a man demanding a usage fee, but only reached the toilet door as the floodgates opened.

 At least in Nepal I managed to keep my trousers clean.
 Walking in the Everest Valley, my guts suddenly seized.
 I didn't hesitate.
 I squatted on top of a 1m-tall stone wall, and promptly relieved myself on the other side of the wall.
 Luckily, the popular path was empty.

 In Thailand, after a questionable curry, I was rock climbing - 30m above the ground - when my cheeks twitched.
 An emergency abseil ensued.
 I was still attached to the rope, my toes just grazing terra firma, when the inevitable was unleashed.
 Again, I was lucky to be alone.

 Friends in Melaka, Malaysia took me to dinner at nearby street stalls.
 Driving home, I sat in the back, squeezing my cheeks together.
 In the driveway, I hopped from one foot to the other, politely waiting for the door to open when ...

 I spent a few hours cleaning that driveway.

 Travellers' diarrhoea usually stems from food or water that is contaminated by faeces.
 Direct contact is not necessary.
 The food may simply have been prepared by someone with dirty hands.